“Bond. James Bond.”

 Still, lots of incidental pleasures to enjoy in this one, the stunt with the muscle car driving on two wheels through a Las Vegas alley being one of them.

-Directed by Terence Young, written by Richard Maibaum, Johanna Harwood, Berkely Mather, Terence Young (uncredited) and Wolf Mankowitz (uncredited), it feels very much like the product of a different time.
 The pacing of the film is pretty slack, lots of interstitial scenes of Bond driving or walking into buildings, none of which does much to build any kind of suspense.
-But the pieces and set-pieces are arranged in the right order: diabolical evil in SPECTRE, led by Dr No (Joseph Wiseman), a beautiful, haughty woman (Ursula Andress as Honey Ryder, whose accent was so thick they dubbed her lines) and an exotic locale (Jamaica) where the baddies are doing their thing.
+But the puzzle- and set-pieces are arranged in the right order: diabolical evil in SPECTRE, led by Dr No (Joseph Wiseman, who may be in yellow-face, Dr No’s origins are unclear), a beautiful, haughty woman (Ursula Andress as Honey Ryder, whose accent was so thick they dubbed her lines) and an exotic locale (Jamaica) where the baddies are doing their thing.

 More of Bond’s humour, cars and gadgets would come in later movies, but the action blueprint is strong.